CorvusRom-Devices/changelogs/whyred.md

 Kernel Side ChangeLogs:-

-Extended Eas Kernel
+Deagle v14 Eas Kernel
 Upstreamed to Latest Sources

 And More.....

-*Extended Kernel EAS(No need of flashing easperf module)
+*Deagle Kernel EAS(No need of flashing easperf module)

 Bugs
 *Wifi Display